-- Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico at the time of the hurricane/s may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility at the time of the hurricane/s may qualify for the Program. - Applicants/homeowners who were incarcerated and residing at a law enforcement facility at the time of the hurricane/s may qualify for the Program. - If the owner/occupant at the time of the hurricane/s subsequently died, the applicant (heir) may qualify for the Program if evidence is provided that the deceased property owner and the applicant/heir used the home as his/her primary residence at the time of the hurricane/s. - In cases where the applicant dies after being deemed eligible, but prior to signature of the grant agreement, the applicant/heir must demonstrate that he/she is the owner of the property and must submit documentation demonstrating that he/she used the hurricane-impacted home as a primary residence at the time of the hurricane to receive assistance.
-Income calculation will be revised to reflect the change in household size and income (if applicable).
+- Applicants/homeowners who were incarcerated and residing at a law enforcement facility at the time of the hurricane/s may qualify for the Program. - If the owner/occupant at the time of the hurricane/s subsequently died, the applicant (heir) may qualify for the Program if evidence is provided that the deceased property owner and the Applicant/heir used the home as their primary residence at the time of the hurricane/s. - In cases where the Applicant dies after being deemed eligible, but prior to signature of the grant agreement, the Applicant/heir must demonstrate that they are the owner of the property and must submit documentation demonstrating that he/she used the hurricane-impacted home as a primary residence at the time of the hurricane to receive assistance.
+Income calculations will be revised to reflect the change in household size and income (if applicable).
 Referral to the Title Clearance Program may be required to clear ownership issues related to heirship.

-6.1.4 Proof of Damage
+6.1.4 Proof of R3 Program Award